 Sunshine Blue Blueberry

 Dwarf southern highbush cultivar - three to four feet tall and wide.
 Semi-evergreen, particularly good for container gardening.
 Firm blueberries, 80 per cup.
 Yields of five to ten pounds per bush.
 Good fruit quality.
-Ripens May and June in Florida.
+Ripens mid to late season.
 More tolerant of high pH soil than other southern highbush and rabbiteye types.
-Hardy in Zones 5 to 10.
+Hardy in zones 5 to 10.
 150 hours.